google/lecam-gan/stylegan2/README.md

 Please refer to the scripts we provide in the `scripts` folder.

 ## Notes
-This repository is built based one the Implementation from [StyleGAN2-ADA](https://github.com/NVlabs/stylegan2-ada).
+This repository is built based on the implementation from [StyleGAN2-ADA](https://github.com/NVlabs/stylegan2-ada).